21centuryweather/21st-Century-Weather-Software-Wiki/git/git-team.md

 +plt.title("Temperature Over Time")
 +plt.show()
 ```
 > here the `+` at the beginning of a line means that we are adding it (or modifying it) to the file.
 The opposite will be true if we see a `-`.
+The above results is waht `git diff read_era5.py` returns after to modify the script.

 5. With `git status` you can check where you are:

 ```bash